amrassal707/SpringBoot-Auto-Irrigation-System/README.md

 A SpringBoot App that automates the irrigation of land plots.
 The Application has the following features:
 * The Admin adds/updates/deletes/reads all the land plots as desired
-* Each occurence of irrigation of a specific land plot will automatically push the next irrigation of the land by 1 day.
+* Each occurrence of irrigation of a specific land plot will automatically push the next land irrigation by 1 day.
-* The time slot is updated based on the land's time slot, not current time
+* The time slot is updated based on the land's time slot

 ## Technologies used were: